Brokengm/BIA_group_work/README.md

     * `preprocess.py` Contains all image processing functions (cropping, CLAHE, segmentation, etc.).
     * `welcome.jpeg` The picture of main page.

+### If your system is MacOS, you can try our software
+Just download GlaucoScan.zip, and decompress.

 ## 💡 Usage

 ### Running the Application